 I’ve been parenting since I was three years old.
 No, seriously.
 I have clear memories of my sister who was an RH baby, coming home from the hospital.
 The doctor told Mom not to touch her because she was too susceptible to germs.
 That caused my sister to cry and cry, and it broke my 3-yr-old heart.
 One morning Mom went in to see why the baby had stopped crying and she found me in the crib holding and soothing her.

+Another powerful parenting lesson occurred when my son was 3 1/2.
 It had rained all week, and my older son was bored, negotiating, begging, pleading, and crying.
 His behavior was wearing on my last nerve as I tried to calm my fussy newborn, and then it happened.

 And then it dawned on me.
 I, too, had memories of what it felt like to be scared of my parents, fearful of their yelling and spanking me.
 I knew I’d begun repeating the same parenting that my parents had used with me.
-I knew HAD to change the way I was parenting.
-I wasn’t going to inflict that kind of pain on my children.
+I knew I HAD to change the way I was parenting.
+I wasn’t going to inflict that kind of emotional pain on my children.

 But now I had a problem!

 I wanted to be connected, clear, and firm at the same time.
 I knew kids needed boundaries; I just had no idea how to enforce the rules so my kids would learn while I remained calm.

 Let me be very honest.